RL-BCI-Lab/deepbci/README.md

     - pygame
     - zepid==0.9.0
 ```
-# Docker
+## Docker Environment

-If you are using Linux or Windows Linux Subsystem (WSL), it is highly recommended that you use the pre-built Docker containers or build your own Docker contain.
+Alternatively, if you are using Linux or Windows Linux Subsystem (WSL), it is highly recommended that you use the pre-built Docker containers or build your own Docker contain.
 Docker contains will contain all the necessary packages and requirements for running the code and make dependency handling vastly easier!

 If you wish to utilize a local GPU you will need to use a version of Linux where [nvidia-docker](https://docs.nvidia.com/ai-enterprise/deployment-guide/dg-docker.html) is supported.
 The nvidia-docker allows users to mount their GPUs into a docker container, which is crucial for deep learning.
 WSL has support for GPUs only on Windows 10 insider builds and Windows 11.

-The main Docker image is the `deep-bci:tf` which contains [TensorFlow with GPU](https://hub.docker.com/repository/docker/bpoole908/deep-bci).
-Even if you don't have a GPU this is still the image you should work with.
+The Docker image for the CIBCI branch is called `deep-bci:cibci` and can be manually download from [DockerHub](https://hub.docker.com/repository/docker/bpoole908/deep-bci) if needed.
 Note, that none of the `deep-bci` images contain the deep-bci repository code.
 Thus, you will need to mount your deep-bci directory into the container.
-If you make your container by sourcing the environment script  `docker/env.sh`, these alias commands will mount your repository automatically.
+If you follow the recommended instructions below, you'll download the required image and create your container by sourcing the environment script  `docker/env.sh`.
+The below instructions will also automatically mount the deep-bci repository into your container.

-## Building Containers
+### Running the Container
-There are easy to access commands that can be used by sourcing the environment script located at `./deep-bci/docker/env.sh` script.
-There are various commands you can pass to this environment script which will help determine how the container is made (privileges) and which image tags to download.
+To quickly pull the docker image and create a running container it is recommended that you utilize the existing `deep-bci/docker/env.sh` environment script.
+By sourcing this script, various aliases will be added to your command line.
+Depending on your OS and setup, you may have to manipulate some arguments within this file.
+For instance, it is possible to change the UID and GID if your system does not default to `1000:10`.

-*Note: All of the following commands should be ran from the root directory of deep-bci!*
+*Note: All of the following commands should be ran from the root directory of the deep-bci repository.*

-First, we must source the `env.sh` script to get access to the alias build commands.
+To source the environment script to access the various alias build commands, enter the following command.
 ```
 source docker/env.sh
 ```

-Once done, we can run one of the aliases to temporarily build a container with no GPU.
-We can do soo by running the below command which will build, attach, and then destroy said container upon shutdown.
+Once done, you can run one of the aliases to temporarily build a container with no GPU.
+You can do soo by running the below command which will build, automatically attach you to the container, and then destroy said container upon exiting the container by running the `dbci-attach` alias command.

 ```
 dbci-attach